-436-009-0110 Interpreters

-- (1) Choosing an Interpreter. - (a) A patient-worker may choose a person to communicate with a medical provider when the patient-worker and the medical provider speak different languages, including sign language.
-The patient-worker may choose a family member, a friend, an employee of the medical provider, or an interpreter.
-However, for signed language interpretation services, the worker may only choose an interpreter who is a medical sign language interpreter licensed under Oregon Laws 2023, chapter 414, section 6.a A representative of the worker's employer may not provide interpreter services.
-The medical provider may disapprove of the patient's worker's choice at any time the medical provider feels the interpreter services are not improving communication with the patient worker, or feels the interpretation is not complete or accurate. - (b) When a worker asks an insurer to arrange for interpreter services, the insurer must: - (A) For interpretation services, other than signed language interpretation services, use a certified or qualified health care interpreter listed on the Oregon Health Care Interpreter Registry of the Oregon Health Authority available at: http://www.oregon.gov/OHA/OEI/Pages/HCI-Program.aspx.
-The interpreter's certification or qualification must be in effect on the date the interpreter services are provided.
-If no certified or qualified health care interpreter is available, the insurer may schedule an interpreter of its choice subject to the limits in subsection (a) of this section. - (B) For signed language interpretation services, use a sign language interpreter licensed under Oregon Laws 2023, chapter 414.
+436-009-0110 Interpreters ¶ (1) Choosing an Interpreter. $\P$ (a) A patientworker may choose a person to communicate with a medical provider when the patientworker and the medical provider speak different languages, including sign language.
+The patientworker may choose a family member, a friend, an employee of the medical provider, or an interpreter.
+However, afor signed language interpretation services, the worker may only choose an interpreter who is a medical sign language interpreter licensed under Oregon Laws 2023, chapter 414.
+A representative of the worker's employer may not provide interpreter services.
+The medical provider may disapprove of the patientworker's choice at any time the medical provider feels the interpreter services are not improving communication with the patientworker, or feels the interpreter or accurate.¶ (b) When a worker asks an insurer to arrange for interpreter services, the insurer must: